Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 The following foods and ingredients should be avoided on the Sattvic diet (

 - Added sugar and sweets: white sugar, high fructose corn syrup, candy, soda, etc.

 - Fried foods: french fries, fried vegetables, fried pastries, etc.

 - Processed foods: chips, sugary breakfast cereals, fast food, frozen dinners, microwave meals, etc.

 - Refined grain products: white bread, bagels, cakes, cookies, etc.

-- Meat, fish, eggs, and poultry: chicken, beef, turkey, duck, lamb, fish, shellfish, whole eggs, egg white, animal-based products like collagen, etc.
+- Meat, fish, eggs, and poultry: chicken, beef, turkey, duck, lamb, fish, shellfish, whole eggs, egg whites, animal-based products such as collagen, etc.

 - Certain vegetables and fruits: onion, durian, scallions, pickles, and garlic